 The Berlin Mathematical School (BMS) is a joint graduate school of the mathematics departments of the three major Berlin universities, TU Berlin, FU Berlin, and HU Berlin.
-We offer
+As the graduate school of the Cluster of Excellence MATH+ we offer

 - a coordinated, highly diverse course program in English (Phase I, from bachelor to qualifying exams in two years),